RuiRomano/pbigtwmonitor/README.md

   Confirm if the 'GatewayLogsPath' point to the correct path of the gateway logs - [more info](https://docs.microsoft.com/en-us/data-integration/gateway/service-gateway-log-files)

-  The GatewayId is discovered automatically by looking into the first lines of the gateway report file 'SystemCounterAggregationReport*.log' but you can override this by specifying the GatewayId & GatewayName on the configuration file:
+  The script automatically discovers the GatewayId and Number of Cores of the gateway and stores this information on the /metadata/gatewayproperties.json file, but its possible to override these values on the 'GatewayLogsPath' property of the configuration file:

   ![image](./Images/ConfigFile_PathProperty.png)